 Dhruv Jain

-Platform: Jain’s platform prioritizes “missing middle” housing, like townhomes and low-rise multiplexes, over high-rise buildings with small one- and two-bedroom units.
-He says he’ll expand the number of family-sized units through zoning policies that require a certain portion of them in all new “high-density housing projects,” as well as public-private partnerships and retrofitting existing buildings.
+Jain’s platform prioritized “missing middle” housing, like townhomes and low-rise multiplexes, over high-rise buildings with small one- and two-bedroom units.
+He said he’ll expand the number of family-sized units through zoning policies that require a certain portion of them in all new “high-density housing projects,” as well as public-private partnerships and retrofitting existing buildings.
 Jain also supports the expansion of bike lanes on side streets, increasing the presence of “TTC personnel” on public transit, and adding more red-light cameras on city streets.
 He has committed to working closely with the Toronto Police Service and their Provincial Carjacking Task Force to mitigate car theft in the ward.
 Jain additionally mentions infrastructure improvements, including climate-change-resilient upgrades and preemptive identification of vulnerabilities that warrant investment.
 He proposes increased social support workers and community resources to address “security issues” associated with homelessness and mental health crises.

 Mario Lamanna